 As the groups noted, the economic dislocations caused by the pandemic have fallen most directly and most harshly on low-income populations, people in inner-city neighborhoods and in rural areas, the unemployed and underemployed, the elderly, and racial and ethnic minorities.
 “It is crucial for people to be able to obtain necessities at their local stores and restaurants without being turned away because they want to pay with cash,” the letter states.

-The letter was signed by Advocacy for Principled Action in Government, Alaska PIRG, American Association for Justice, Americans for Financial Reform, Arkansans Against Abusive Payday Lending, Arkansas Community Organizations, California Alliance for Consumer Education (CASE), Center for California Homeowner Association Law, Center for Economic Integrity, Chicago Consumer Coalition, Columbia Consumer Education Council, Constitutional Alliance, Consumer Action, Consumer Assistance Council, Inc., Consumer Federation of America, Consumer Federation of California, Consumers for Auto Reliability and Safety, Defending Rights & Dissent, Delaware Community Reinvestment Action Council, Inc., Demand Progress, Electronic Frontier Foundation, Electronic Privacy Information Center (EPIC), Empire State Consumer Project, Fight for the Future, Florida Silver Haired Legislature, Inc., Georgia Watch, Largo Florida Civic Association, Mountain State Justice, Inc., NAACP, National Association of Consumer Advocates, National Association of Neighborhoods, National Center for Law and Economic Justice, National Consumer Law Center (on behalf of its low income clients), National Network to End Domestic Violence (NNEDV), New Jersey Citizen Action, Oakland Privacy, Oregon Citizens’ Utility Board, Parent Coalition for Student Privacy, Patient Privacy Rights, Privacy Rights Clearinghouse, Public Citizen, Public Justice Center, SC Appleseed Legal Justice Center, South Carolina Association for Community Economic Development (SCACED), SPLC Action Fund, Strike Debt Bay Area, Texas Consumer Association, The Kentucky Equal Justice Center, The One Less Foundation, and Virginia Citizen Consumer Council.
+The letter was signed by Advocacy for Principled Action in Government, Alaska PIRG, American Association for Justice, Americans for Financial Reform, Arkansans Against Abusive Payday Lending, Arkansas Community Organizations, California Alliance for Consumer Education (CASE), Center for California Homeowner Association Law, Center for Economic Integrity, Chicago Consumer Coalition, Columbia Consumer Education Council, Constitutional Alliance, Consumer Action, Consumer Assistance Council, Inc., Consumer Federation of America, Consumer Federation of California, Consumers for Auto Reliability and Safety, Defending Rights & Dissent, Delaware Community Reinvestment Action Council, Inc., Demand Progress, Electronic Frontier Foundation, Electronic Privacy Information Center (EPIC), Empire State Consumer Project, Fight for the Future, Florida White, shiny, and soft metal used to mint coins or medals.
+Haired Legislature, Inc., Georgia Watch, Largo Florida Civic Association, Mountain State Justice, Inc., NAACP, National Association of Consumer Advocates, National Association of Neighborhoods, National Center for Law and Economic Justice, National Consumer Law Center (on behalf of its low income clients), National Network to End Domestic Violence (NNEDV), New Jersey Citizen Action, Oakland Privacy, Oregon Citizens’ Utility Board, Parent Coalition for Student Privacy, Patient Privacy Rights, Privacy Rights Clearinghouse, Public Citizen, Public Justice Center, SC Appleseed Legal Justice Center, South Carolina Association for Community Economic Development (SCACED), SPLC Action Fund, Strike Debt Bay Area, Texas Consumer Association, The Kentucky Equal Justice Center, The One Less Foundation, and Virginia Citizen Consumer Council.

-In September 2019, the European Consumer Association BEUC has published a position paper ‘Cash versus Cashless: Consumers need a right to use cash.
+In September 2019, the European Consumer Association BEUC has published a position See Banknote paper.
+‘Cash versus Cashless: Consumers need a right to use cash.
 The paper makes recommendations for EU level actions to ensure that consumers have a non-discriminatory right to access and use cash.
 In Sweden, Sveriges Konsumenter published a study showing that 7 out of 10 consumers want to be able to pay by cash in the future.
 In Spain, Facua Consumidores en Acción is attacking a sunglasses retailer for refusing to accept cash, arguing that this practice goes against the Spanish civil code and local laws.
 In the UK, Which? has been petitioning for access to cash.